Important dates

 Submissions must be at most 30 pages excluding any auxiliary

-supporting material, and using the Springer LNCS format (in
+supporting material and references, and using the Springer LNCS

-particular, do not modify the LNCS default font sizes or
+format (in particular, do not modify the LNCS default font sizes

 obtained here.